openSUSE/kudos/README.md

 - Distrobox for local development
 - jq for lightweight JSON scripting
 - optipng (`-o7`) for optimizing badge images
 - GPT-5.1 for code assistance
+- May contain snippets suggested by Github copilot reviewer during a PullRequest review

 ---